 How eco-friendly are Lush shampoo and soap bars?

 Lush is a popular shampoo and soap brand popping up in more and more city centers and blog websites.
-Lush produces soap and shampoo bars of which many claim to be environmentally safe.
+Lush produces soap and shampoo bars of which many claims to be environmentally safe.
 I have my questions marks by the extent of the ethical factor of Lush.
 It’s a huge company.
-Because of longer shelves lives they still put some called ‘ safe synthetics ‘ like sulfates, and parabens, which sometimes contain palm oil.
+Because of longer shelf lives they still put some called ‘ safe synthetics ‘ like sulfates, and parabens, which sometimes contain palm oil.
 Palm oil has many sneaky names.
 It is hidden in substances like sulfates and glycyril.
 They do score way higher on the ethical factor than other mainstream cosmetics so it’s a step in the right direction.
 But I rather though support the local smaller brands being fully natural and pure.
 Here’s an extensive review on the lush products.
 Informative read!

 What about biodegradable dishing washing soap?